fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 <details><summary>

-## Salman Farsi talks with a Dead Person
+## Salman Al-Farsi talks with a Dead Person

 </summary>